Set up App Hub

 Register services and workloads

 When you register infrastructure services and workloads to an application, the services and workloads get registered as App Hub resources.
+Use a global application (Preview) to register resources that are global or spread across multiple regions.
+Use a regional application to register resources from the same region as the application.
 If you are using the placeholders to create the application with gcloud CLI, the services and workloads in the three service projects are as follows:

 • Service Project 1 has two infrastructure resources, Service 1 and Service 2.